ytyulkinaxway/axway-open-docs/content/en/docs/apim_policydev/apigw_poldev/general_project.md

 When a project is loaded in Policy Studio, you call select **File** > **Export** to save the project as a configuration package.
 Select one of the following from the menu:

 * **Deployment package**:
-    Saves the project as a `.fed` file that contains all API Gateway configuration.
+    Saves the project as an XML `.fed` file or YAML `.tar.gz` file that contains all API Gateway configuration.
 This includes policies, listeners, external connections, users, certificates, and environment settings.
 * **Policy package**:
     Saves the project as a `.pol` file that contains users, certificates, and environment settings.
 * **Environment package**: